korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 I'll set the server name, localhost, and the port, `3335`.
 I'll set the user to be an environment variable, which I've done before.
 I'll do the same thing for the password.
-Notice that here, I'm not specifying any schema or database name, when I'm setting up the data source.
+Notice that here, I'm not specifying any schema or database name when I'm setting up the data source.
 That's because I plan to create it.
 First, though, I'll set up a method to test if the database exists,